gokberkakdeniz/whats-up-darkness/README.md

 # What's up darkness?

 ## Discontinuation Message
-__Thank you for everyone who used this application.
+__Thank you everyone who used this application.
 I am sorry to say that I cannot maintain this project anymore due to new CSS dialect of the theme.
 I do not think that it is worth to implement theme settings for new version of theme.
 I use [ferdi](https://github.com/getferdi/ferdi) from now on.__

 ## Description
 An electron based dark themed WhatsApp Web client.